Lackawanna State Park

 Hiking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Boating - Fishing - Hunting - Education - Cross-country Skiing - Sledding - Ice Fishing - Ice Skating - Organized Group Tenting - Camping Cottages - Yurts - Camping

-Picnicking: Much of the main picnic area overlooks the lake.
+Picnicking: Most of the main picnic area overlooks the lake.
 Grills and modern restrooms are throughout the area.
-Additional, smaller picnic areas can be found at the Bullhead Bay Boat Launch and States Creek Mooring Area on the northern and southern ends of the lake.
+Small picnic areas can be found at the Bullhead Bay Boat Launch to the north, and States Creek Mooring Area on the southern end of the lake.

 Make a reservation.

-Swimming: The 160-foot diameter pool is open 11 a.m. to 7 p.m. from Memorial Day weekend to Labor Day, unless posted otherwise.
+Swimming: The pool is open 11 a.m. to 7 p.m. from Memorial Day weekend to Labor Day, unless posted otherwise.
 A bathhouse and snack bar are adjacent to the pool.

 Boating: electric motors only